Bitcoin Verdict

 Privacy is not a substitute for security

-Privacy and security are related but different.
+Privacy and security are related but do different jobs for you.
 Privacy keeps people from learning what you own.
 Security keeps people from taking it.
 You need both.
-The best privacy practices in the world will not help if your seed phrase is stored in a text file on your laptop.
+The best privacy habits in the world will not help if your seed phrase is sitting in a text file on your laptop.